 In 1974, Turkey invaded Cyprus and the Turkish army displaced by force about 200.000 Greek-Cypriots, the inhabitants of its Northern part.
 Larnaka welcomed over 40.000 refugees, thus tripling its population overnight, now at 65.000.

 St. Lazarus Church is one of the most important surviving Byzantine monuments in Cyprus.
 This stone-built church, in the heart of Larnaka was built in the 9th century on the resting place of St. Lazarus.
 The saint’s tomb lies beneath the church and is visited by tourists.

 The 12th century Medieval Castle of Larnaka is an interesting place to visit and enjoy the view from the top roof.

-Museums can literally be found on every corner.
-However, a visit to the Pierides Museum and the Larnaka District Archaeological Museum are time transportive.
+Museums can be found on every corner.
+However, a visit to the Pierides Museum and the Larnaka District Archaeological Museum is time transportive.
 Both museums house fascinating collections of Cypriot antiquities, some covering 9000 years.